Spacetime diagram: Overview

 The term Minkowski diagram refers to a specific form of spacetime diagram frequently used in special relativity.
 A Minkowski diagram is a two-dimensional graphical depiction of a portion of Minkowski space, usually where space has been curtailed to a single dimension.
 The units of measurement in these diagrams are taken such that the light cone at an event consists of the lines of slope plus or minus one through that event.
 The horizontal lines correspond to the usual notion of simultaneous events for a stationary observer at the origin.

 A particular Minkowski diagram illustrates the result of a Lorentz transformation.
 The Lorentz transformation relates two inertial frames of reference, where an observer stationary at the event (0, 0) makes a change of velocity along the x-axis.
 As shown in Fig 2-1, the new time axis of the observer forms an angle α with the previous time axis, with α < π/4.
 In the new frame of reference the simultaneous events lie parallel to a line inclined by α to the previous lines of simultaneity.
 This is the new x-axis.
 Both the original set of axes and the primed set of axes have the property that they are orthogonal with respect to the Minkowski inner product or relativistic dot product.

+The original position on your time line (ct) is perpendicular to position A, the original position on your mutual timeline (x) where (t) is zero.
+This timeline where timelines come together are positioned then on the same timeline even when there are 2 different positions.
+The 2 positions are on the 45 degree Event line on the original position of A. Hence position A and position A’ on the Event line and (t)=0, relocate A’ back to position A.

 Whatever the magnitude of α, the line ct = x forms the universal bisector, as shown in Fig 2-2.